Saydal Sokhandan

 Saydal Sokhandan was an Afghan poet, a Maoist activist, and a student leader.
 He was studying at the Kabul University in the early-1970s.
 He organized students from Progressive Youth Organization in the university.
 PYO is considered the first revolutionary communist formation in Afghanistan with Maoist ideology.

+Sokhandan was assassinated by Gulbuddin Hekmatyar in the early 1970s.

 Poetry

 Saydal Sokhandan has many poems in the Pashto language.
 One of his poems is: